MMichotte/US-to-TrelloCard/README.md

 ## 🎯 GitHub Actions :
 For even more automation, you can use this script in a `Github Actions` workflow.
 Give a look at [this file](https://github.com/MMichotte/SLG_APP/blob/master/.github/workflows/Trello.yml) for a real-life example.

+---
+### Release strategy :
+Each release has it's own tag representing the version of the code at the time of the release.
+Each tag has the following format : `vX.Y`.

+A release is made when :
+   - an issue/bug is fixed (`Y` value of the version/tag is incremented)
+   - a new feature is added (`X` value of the version/tag is incremented)